 NE First Avenue and NE Sixth Street: Miami

 This intersection was labeled the most dangerous in Miami-Dade due to the high number of accidents and how catastrophic they were.
 NE Sixth Street is also a feeder for I-95, and American Airlines Arena brings crushing traffic during Heat games and other stadium events.
 Tourists and other visitors add to the crowding of these well-used roads.

 Pines Boulevard and South Flamingo Road: Pembroke Pines

 A 2001 Allstate study ranked this intersection as the nation’s most dangerous.
 Within five years, one hundred pedestrians have died here.
 Safety measures such as red-light cameras and steep fines have improved things somewhat, but drivers still need to be extra cautious.
 With six lanes for Flamingo and eight for Pines (including turn lanes), chaos is a given and stress levels run high.

 Lavent Law has extensive experience in personal injury car accident cases.
 Boris Lavent puts his knowledge of the South Florida legal system and insurance industries to work to seek maximum compensation for the injuries and damages suffered by accident victims.
-Contact our office to schedule a free, no-pressure case evaluation by calling (305) 440-0450 or by completing the form below.
+Contact our office to schedule a free, no-pressure case evaluation by calling (305) 440-0450.